 Response:

-As said, the abstract has been rewritten and now it is less redundant with the introduction.
+The abstract has been rewritten and now it is less redundant with the introduction.

 3. I suggest that the analysis of long-term change should add analysis charts under different time scales, otherwise it is very difficult to understand.